 The simplest approximation is to treat a spacecraft as a prescribed point charge.
-This method is used in numerous studies that analyze the relative motion dynamics of Coulomb formations.[9], [10], [11], [12], [13], [14], [15] While the execution of the point charge model is as simple as computing Coulomb's law, it results in a substantial approximation.
-In actuality, it is not the charge but the voltage that can be controlled on a spacecraft.
+This method is used in numerous studies that analyze the relative motion dynamics of Coulomb formations [9]-[15].
+While the execution of the point charge model is as simple as computing Coulomb's law, it results in a substantial approximation.
+In reality, charge transfer devices operate using closed-loop control on measurements of the spacecraft electric potential relative to the ambient space environment.
 The total electric charge is then a function of the spacecraft geometry and external potential fields, and is distributed asymmetrically across conducting surface.

-An increase in accuracy can be achieved by modeling a spacecraft using an effective sphere with a radius that best represents its electrostatic interaction.[16]
-When multiple spacecraft are analyzed together, consideration of the Position Dependent Capacitance (PDC) [17] improves knowledge of the voltage to charge relationship throughout the system.
-One drawback of this approach is that it does not capture the induced charge effects that result from the redistribution of charge within a body in case of small separation distances.
-For two identical spheres, induced effects can be approximated by certain analytic approaches, but these methods do not expand to multiple or varying size spheres.
+An increase in accuracy can be achieved by modeling a spacecraft using an effective sphere with a radius that best represents its electrostatic interaction [16].
+When multiple spacecraft is analyzed together, consideration of the position-dependent capacitance (PDC) effect improves knowledge of the voltage to charge relationship throughout the system [17].
+One drawback of this approach is that it does not capture the nonsymmetric distribution of charge within a body in small separation distances.
+For two identical spheres, induced charge effects can be approximated by certain analytic approaches, but these methods do not expand to multiple or varying size spheres.